holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ### PyScript

-In (current versions) of PyScript it will automatically render the output of the last cell of a <py-script> tag, e.g. in this example the `pn.Row()` component will be rendered wherever you placed the tag:
+Current versions of PyScript will automatically render the output of the last cell of a <py-script> tag.
+E.g. in this example the `pn.Row()` component will be rendered wherever you placed the tag:

 ```html
 <py-script>